 Iwo Jima Memorial

-As commuters cross the Midpoint Memorial Bridge connecting Fort Myers to Cape Coral, they are greeted by the site of a 20 foot statue depicting five Marines and a Navy hospital corpsman raising the American flag on 560-foot Mount Suribachi, the highest point on Iwo Jima, a small island located 660 miles south of Tokyo that witnessed intense and bloody fighting during the waning days of the Pacific campaign of World War II.
-It is an exact replica of the 60-foot-tall Iwo Jima Memorial near Arlington National Cemetary in Virginia.
+As commuters cross the Midpoint Memorial Bridge connecting Fort Myers to Cape Coral, they are greeted by the site of a 20-foot statue depicting five Marines and a Navy hospital corpsman raising the American flag on 560-foot Mount Suribachi, the highest point on Iwo Jima, a small island located 660 miles south of Tokyo.
+Many think that it is a replica of the 60-foot-tall Iwo Jima Memorial near Arlington National Cemetary in Virginia, but it is, in fact, one of three originals that were created by a sculptor by the name of Felix de Weldon.

-The Cape Coral replica stands proudly on the southern edge of Four Mile Cove Ecological Preserve, within view of traffic motoring by on Veterans Parkway.
+The smaller, 20-foot Cape Coral monument stands proudly on the southern edge of Four Mile Cove Ecological Preserve, within view of traffic motoring by on Veterans Parkway.
 At 20 feet from base to the tip of the steel flagpole, it is roughly one-third the scale of the memorial in Arlington.
-The sculpture weighs a whopping 67,000 pounds, and was made out of concrete poured over a superstructure consisting of rebar and steel.
+The sculpture weighs a whopping 67,000 pounds, and was made in 1964 out of concrete poured over a superstructure consisting of rebar and steel.

 To create the statue, de Weldon first built the figures’ bone structures with a steel framework.
 He then put muscles and skin over this framework.
 The strain of the soldiers’ muscles dramatically show through their uniforms, which were added later.